tigion/swap.nvim/README.md

 # nvim-opposites

-A Neovim plugin to quickly switch the word under the cursor to its opposite word.
+A Neovim plugin to quickly switch the word under the cursor to its opposite word or other supported variants.

 For example, if the cursor is on `enable` and you press `<Leader>i` it will switch to `disable` and vice versa.